magicmatatjahu/console/README.md

 ## Troubleshooting

+> **TIP:** To solve most of the problems with the Console development, clear the browser cache or do a hard refresh of the website.

 ### CI fails on PRs related to staging dependencies

-TIP: To solve most of the problems with the Console development, clear the browser cache or do a hard refresh of the website.

 Remove the `node_modules` folder and the `package-lock.json` file in all libraries in the (`components`)[./components] folder and on the root.
 Then rerun the `npm run bootstrap` command in the root context and push all the changes.